sohviluukkonen/BalanceSplit/README.md

 ### Splitting a dataset

-OptiSplit also provides a wrapper function `split_dataset` which create splits for data in a `.csv` file or `pd.DataFrame`, to compute some metrics (balance and chemical dissimilarity score) and appends the generated splits to the data.
+OptiSplit also provides a wrapper function `split_dataset` which creates splits for data in a `.csv` file or `pd.DataFrame`, to compute some metrics (balance and chemical dissimilarity score) and appends the generated splits to the data.

 ```
 from optisplit.data import split_dataset